lightning2901/Tree-Branch-Modeling/README.md

 ## Methodology 🧪
 The methodology of this project will be based on the following key steps, which will allow us to model the growth of tree branches using L-systems and algorithms described in the book The Algorithmic Beauty of Plants:

-1. Preliminary research and study of L-systems

-    In this initial stage, a theoretical review of L-systems (Lindenmayer Systems) and their use in modeling plant growth will be conducted.
-This will include analyzing the main elements of an L-system: its alphabet, axioms, and production rules.

-    Simple examples will be studied to become familiar with the concepts and tools necessary to apply L-systems to tree growth.

-2. Algorithm selection

-    Based on the information provided in the book The Algorithmic Beauty of Plants, an algorithm that best fits the project's objectives will be selected.
-Various algorithms presented by the authors will be evaluated to simulate the iterative development of branches.

-    The selected algorithm will be implemented as the basis for modeling the tree branches.

-3. Mathematical model implementation

-    A computational model will be developed based on the selected algorithm to simulate branch growth.
-This model will use specific rules that control the shape and branching of the tree.

-    A suitable programming language will be used for efficient implementation of the model and its subsequent graphical visualization.

 4. Graphical visualization of branch growth